caseydedore/godot-level-importer/readme.md

 # Godot Level Importer

-This plugin prepares imported scenes as a playable level as a post process step in a GLB object's import.
+This plugin prepares imported scenes as a playable level in a post-process step in a GLB object's import.

-This reduces manual work in preparing an imported scene as a level.

 Levels are built in an external modeling tool and imported to Godot with basic level requirements already configured.
 This includes Object replacements (ie, replace a placeholder object with a logic driven objects), Material assignments, collision mesh setup and lightmap UV setup.

 Requires a Godot 4 .NET release.

+## Expectations
+* Most level geometry is static and has collisions.
+* Geometry is not too complex or dense.
+For example, target early-mid 2000s era complexity.
+* Geometry is split into individual meshes where logical.
+* Logic and interactive objects are self-contained placeholders (replaced by PackedScenes during import).
+* Lighting is managed in Godot.
+* Logic is managed in Godot.

 ## Setup
-* Add to `addons` directory in the Godot project root.
+* Add plugin to `addons` directory in the Godot project root.
 * Enable the Plugin in Godot project settings.
 * Review plugin settings hardcoded into `LevelImporterProcessor`.